XavierElon/ML-randomized-optimization/README.md

 ### Notes:
 The images are and results are already in the folders but will be regenerated if the notebooks are run again.

+## Disclaimer
+This code repository and all its contents are the intellectual property of the owner and are protected under applicable copyright laws.
+Unauthorized copying, distribution, or reproduction of any part of this repository, whether in whole or in part, is strictly prohibited.
+This includes, but is not limited to, duplicating, sharing, or deriving works without explicit written consent from the owner.
+By accessing this repository, you agree to respect these terms and refrain from any actions that violate intellectual property rights.